How a Former Professional Enhanced His Service Mindset With a Touching Hearts at Home Franchise

 What made Touching Hearts at Home stand out from the other opportunities you were considering?

 How was your initial training?
-Did you feel like that Touching Hearts provided you with the necessary tools for you to succeed in business?
+Did you feel like Touching Hearts provided you with the tools for you to succeed in business?

 Byrk: Definitely.
 They covered all aspects of the business, which was extremely helpful.
 Again, they have an exceptional support team.
 They helped guide me through everything from finding my office space to training, marketing, technology, and much more.